-Lake Pokorua has fluctuated in ecological condition over time according to the degree of invasion by egeria (Egeria densa) and, to a lesser extent, the depth of vegetation development.
-Almost identical values for all LakeSPI Indices were obtained from surveys in 2012 and 1988 (Table 25), which indicated a moderate ecological condition.
-At these times egeria dominated the deeper zones, but native pondweeds and shallow (<2 m) meadows of charophytes still contributed to a high Native Condition Index (Table 25).
+Lake Pokorua has fluctuated in ecological condition over time according to the degree of invasion by egeria and, to a lesser extent, the depth of vegetation development.
+Similar values for LakeSPI Indices were obtained from the 2017, 2012 and 1988 surveys (Table 25), which indicate a moderate ecological condition.
+At these times vegetation composition was similar to that described for 2017.